 Hiring specialists make sense.
 You need an SEO specialist to help you rank on Google, content specialists to maintain your position as a thought leader, email marketers to enhance deliverability, and so on.

 However, that might not always be the optimal approach.
-You'll often find that your designers, for example, will need to understand not only the more technical aspects of marketing, such as responsive design, UX/UI, video, and even dynamic content, but also the reasons they're doing it and how they tie in with the overall marketing automation strategy.
+You'll often find that your designers, for example, will need to understand not only the more technical aspects of marketing, such as responsive design, UX/UI, video, and even dynamic content, but also the reasons they're doing it and how they tie in with overall marketing automation strategy and best-practices.

 A marketing team that thinks more strategically and is mindful of the customer journey is a team that will succeed.
 What stage of the buying cycle is the prospect/customer that you're targeting?
 How does that affect what you're doing?
 What systems are involved with each interaction?
 Should you be changing your approach to suit your current automation setup or vice versa?
 Those are the questions that will be commonplace in 2017.